BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Scaling Patch/README.md

 **Scorn**: made to scale like other skills.
 * Damage increase of +60% at level 30, +100% at level 50, +144% at 72, +160% at OP8

-**Immolate**: compensate for the double dip in damage penalty against higher level enemies in the OP levels (the special mechanics of this skill made it so that it was doing only about 20% damage versus a level 80 enemy, while other skills and weapons were doing 45% damage).
+**Immolate**: compensate for the double dip in damage penalty against higher level enemies in the OP levels (the special mechanics of this skill made it so that it was doing only about 20% damage versus a level 80 enemy, while other skills and weapons are doing 45% damage).
 * No effect up to level 72.
 Damage increase in the OP levels, up to +122% at OP8.

 ## Krieg